PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

 * ✅Catwalk (a hand of A to 9): Pholus
 * ✅Indispensable (a hand of 5 to 10): Bienor
 * ✅Ship (a hand of A to 6): Nessus
-* Long Warped Straight: Kaʻepaokaʻāwela
+* ⚠️Long Warped Straight: Kaʻepaokaʻāwela
 * ✅Deluxe Royal (flushed catwalk): Hylonome
 * ✅Indispensable Flush: Hidalgo
 * ✅Yacht (flushed ship): Asbolus
-* Long Warped Straight Flush: Taowu
+* ⚠️Long Warped Straight Flush: Taowu
 * Staircase (three pairs of consecutive ranks): Albion
 * Waterfall (flushed staircase): Euphrosyne
 * ✅Devil's Deal (six sixes): Vulcan